 Crew Cut Hair for Different Face Shapes

-A round shape face will find a crew cut with a quiff or a side part suitable.
+A round shape face will find a crew haircut with a quiff or a side part suitable.
 On the other hand, a long face may look better with a full crew cut to the side.
 The chin is also broad so, fittingly, the face is also wide.
-Crew cuts of any type such as classical ones or a curly crew cut will go well.
+Crew haircuts of any type such as classical ones or a curly crew hairstyle will go well.
 A round face may look nice with a sleek look.

 Crew Cut for Boys